1. About this Policy

 11. Your rights

-You have certain rights as to how your personal data is obtained and used and InDebted complies with your rights under the Privacy Laws as to how your personal data is collected, used and handled.
+You have certain rights as to how your personal information is obtained and used and InDebted complies with your rights under the Privacy Laws as to how your personal information is collected, used and handled.

 Except as otherwise provided in the Privacy Laws, you generally have the following rights:

-if we rely on your consent to process your personal data, to withdraw your consent where we will stop processing the activities relevant to your consent;
+if we rely on your consent to process your personal information, to withdraw your consent where we will stop processing the activities relevant to your consent;

-to be informed how we received your personal data and how it is being used;
+to be informed how we received your personal information and how it is being used;

-access your personal data (we will provide you with a free copy of it);
+access your personal information (we will provide you with a free copy of it);

-to correct your personal data if it is inaccurate or incomplete;
+to correct your personal information if it is inaccurate or incomplete;

 We may ask you to verify your identity and provide us with additional information before acting on any of your requests.